Shahraehash/AutoML/README.md

 ## Data

-Currently data is expected to be in the `data` directory and named:
+Currently data is expected to be in CSV format in two files:

 `train.csv`: The complete training set which will be split into a train and test set.
-    This data set should be balanced 50/50.
-If the data set is not balanced a warning will be shown.
+&nbsp;&nbsp;&nbsp;&nbsp;This data set should be balanced 50/50.
+If the data set is not balanced a warning &nbsp;&nbsp;&nbsp;&nbsp;will be shown.

-`test.csv`: A secondary data set which will be used independent of model generation
-    and will be used to determine the generalizability of the model.
-This data set reflects the prevalence of disease being classified (eg. not balanced).
+`test.csv`: A secondary data set which will be used independent of model generation &nbsp;&nbsp;&nbsp;&nbsp;and will be used to determine the generalizability of the model.
+This data set &nbsp;&nbsp;&nbsp;&nbsp;reflects the prevalence of disease being classified (eg. not balanced).

 ## Running